By Dr. Paul Jerard, E-RYT 500, YACEP

 © Copyright – Aura Wellness Center – Publications Division

-See our testimonials to find out what our graduates have to say about teaching yoga classes and our selection of inexpensive yoga instructor training courses.
+See our testimonials to find out what our graduates have to say about teaching yoga students and our selection of Yoga instructor certification programs.